lforalaska/my-gatsby-project/content/posts/2020-12-29-the-technical-interview.md

 ## The Systems Design Interview

 For most new grads, this interview will be like pulling teeth.
-The questions will be something like "Design a news feed API".
-"Design a URL shortener".
-"Design YouTube".
+The questions will be something like:

+"Design a news feed API."

+"Design a URL shortener."

+"Design YouTube."

 If you have not worked in industry before, these questions are nearly impossible.
 Fear not, this interview also tends to count the least for new grads.
 This question only becomes highly weighted in senior and above positions.

 If you are short on time, this is the question I recommend skipping preparation.
 Instead, I will offer you the practical advice of what to do when you don't know the answer.
 First, admit that you do not know the answer.
 Then, try to figure out the answer.
+Try not to guess or throw out buzzwords.
 State your assumptions and your goal.
-Admit where you are unsure and just guessing.
 Engage with the interviewer for hints.
 Interviewers do not want to see you struggle (much as you might feel differently).
 Interviewers want to see you shine at your best, so engage them in your learning process.

 ## Overall